This product kills SARS-CoV-2 and Candida auris

-The number one disinfecting wipe in healthcare.1 Effective against 30 microorganisms in 2 minutes.
+The number one disinfecting wipe in healthcare.1 Effective against 32 microorganisms in 2 minutes.
 Fast contact time allows for a quick room turnover.
 Ideal for daily use in fast-paced environments that require short contact times and broad coverage of microorganisms.
+Now effective against SARS-CoV-2, the virus that causes COVID-19 and Candida auris.

 Accessories & Compliance Tools